anurieli/braindump/docs/Brain Dump Canvas - Build Roadmap.md

 ### Success Criteria

-- [ ] Undo/redo works for all actions
+- [✅] Undo/redo works for all actions (including database restoration)
 - [ ] All keyboard shortcuts work
 - [ ] Canvas performs at 60 FPS with 500 ideas
 - [ ] No critical bugs